-We use the capital-to-total assets ratio in the methodology because it can be calculated consistently for all life insurers globally.
-In order to supplement this rather basic and simple ratio, additional capital metrics are available to supplement our analysis and often reflect a risk-adjusted capitalization framework.
+We use GUL because it can be calculated consistently for all insurers globally.
+However, in most regions, additional capital metrics are available to complement our analysis and often reflect a risk-adjusted capitalization framework.
 Therefore, our analysis may incorporate information from a number of sources including Moody's Capital Tool (MCT), capital-adequacy metrics under existing regulatory models, and outputs derived from insurers' capital models.